 - Specific Deduction – A $1,000 deduction is available but is not allowed in the calculation of net operating losses.
 Only one specific deduction may be taken, regardless of the number of unrelated businesses conducted.

 Threats to Exempt Status.
 Even if you end up having to pay some tax on it, having more income is always a good thing.
-The primary challenge for tax-exempt organizations is ensuring its unrelated business income is maintained within a relatively “safe” range of its overall exempt activity.
+The primary challenge for tax-exempt organizations is ensuring their unrelated business income is maintained within a relatively safe range of their overall exempt activity.
 It is acceptable for a tax-exempt organization to operate an unrelated business so long as operating the unrelated business is not its primary purpose.
 Unfortunately, there is no crisp test for determining when this threshold has been crossed.
 In determining whether the unrelated business has morphed into the organization’s primary purpose, all of the circumstances must be considered including the size and extent of the organization’s exempt purpose activities.
 When in doubt, most organizations elect to protect their tax-status by forming a separate taxable subsidiary to conduct the unrelated activity.

 Ellis Carter is a nonprofit lawyer licensed to practice in Washington and Arizona.
 Ellis advises tax-exempt clients on federal tax matters nationwide.